-- If you are having a really big seasonal special, such as a New Year’s special, send an email out to your cancelled clients that explains the special and why they can’t miss it.
-When you explain what they are missing, and at a great price, it’s hard to say no. Doing this once a quarter could convince some cancelled members to reevaluate.
+- If you are having a really big seasonal special, such as a New Year’s special, send an email out to your canceled clients that explains the special and why they can’t miss it.
+When you explain what they are missing, and at a great price, it’s hard to say no. Doing this once a quarter could convince some canceled members to reevaluate.

 - Be specific!
 In the Winc email, they list out each wine you would receive.
 When running a special, explain all of the benefits, all of the classes you’re offering, and more.
 Whether it be a yoga or Pilates class or no initiation fee, you never know what portion of your gym or studio may resonate with someone.
 If it’s been a while since someone has canceled, you may offer classes or pricing you didn’t offer before that they could take advantage of now.